 Established in 2007, the district’s Out of School Suspension Educational Program (OSSEP) was designed to provide academic support to students who are suspended from Amsterdam High School or Lynch Literacy Academy.

 This full-day academic program — which includes breakfast, lunch and busing services — is run at Amsterdam High School.

 As of September 2015, all school meals will be free for students attending Amsterdam public schools.

 Studies show that students who are well-nourished have increased problem-solving abilities, memory, verbal fluency and creativity.
 The challenge is to make nutritious foods that students will actually eat.
 Greater Amsterdam School District, working through The Abbey Group, strives to provide a variety of daily choices that are not only nutritious, but appealing to students in our schools.

 Click here to learn more about the district’s food services, as well as view breakfast and lunch menus by school.

 Though all district students receive free meals, the state requires families to complete these forms to ensure students continue to eat for free.

 All students K-5 who live outside the city will be transported from their legal residences to their home school.
 Grades K-5 who live inside the city will be transported if they live more than one mile from their legal residence to their home school.
-Grades 6-8, who live inside or outside the city, will be transported if they live more than 1.5 miles from Lynch Literacy Academy.
-Grades 9-12, who live inside or outside the city, will be transported if they live more than two miles from the school.
+Grades 6-12, who live inside or outside the city, will be transported if they live more than 1.5 miles from their legal residence to their school.

 Students may be required to walk an equivalent distance to a bus stop.